Nedev-Miroslav/RecipeBox/README.md

 3. **Add Your Own**
     - Easily add new recipes with ingredients, steps, and images.
     - Edit or delete your own recipes anytime.
+4. **Save Favorites**
+    - Bookmark your favorite recipes for quick access later.
+    - Manage your saved recipes in the **Favorites section**.

 ---